Post

 Symptoms:

-- No defined Recovery Time Objective (RTO) or Recovery Point Objective (RPO).
+• No defined Recovery Time Objectives (RTOs) or Recovery Point Objectives (RPOs).

 Symptoms:

-- Some disaster recovery plans exist but are system-by-system.
+• Some disaster recovery plans exist but are focused on traditional scenarios (e.g., hardware failure) and are managed system-by-system.

-- Cyber scenarios (ransomware, identity compromise, cloud outage) are not modeled.
+• Cyber-specific scenarios like ransomware, identity compromise, or a cloud provider outage are not modeled.

 This is "classic DR but not cyber-aware."